-Over the past few months, there have been a rash of headlines announcing that some Extremely Famous Person is making a project for a mysterious service named Quibi.
-It's locked down everyone from Don Cheadle to Steven Spielberg to Tyra Banks to Liam Hemsworth, who on Friday was announced as the future lead in a thriller series for the... network?
+Over the past few months, there have been a rash of headlines announcing that some Extremely Famous Person is making a project for the mysterious, goofily named Quibi.
+It's locked down everyone from Don Cheadle to Steven Spielberg to Tyra Banks to Liam Hemsworth, who on Friday Quibi announced he'll play the lead in a thriller series for the... network?
 Streaming service?
 Holographic roadshow?
 Perhaps you've seen these headlines and thought to yourself: Ah, yes: Quibi.
-Or perhaps you've skimmed past them, pausing long enough only to ask yourself this single, befuddling question: What the hell is Quibi actually?
+Or perhaps you've skimmed past them, pausing long enough only to ask yourself this single, befuddling question: What the heck is Quibi?
 It's time to answer that question.

 What is Quibi anyway?

 Fun fact: Quibi doesn't actually exist yet.
-Launching in the US April 2020, it will be a mobile-only streaming service offering serialised dramas, comedies, thrillers, reality shows, and other programs, which you can watch on your phone in bite-sized chunks.
-Each episode, regardless of the show, will be about seven to ten minutes long – a good length for a commute or a lunch break.
+Launching April 2020, it will be a mobile-only streaming service offering serialized dramas, comedies, thrillers, reality shows, and other programs, which you can watch on your phone in bite-sized chunks.
+Each episode, regardless of the show, will be about seven to 10 minutes long—a good length for a commute or a lunch break.
 (The name "Quibi" is short for "quick bites," which makes sense, but doesn't make it sound less dumb.)
-Quibi is a subscription service that will cost people in the US five bucks a month with ads, and eight bucks a month without them.
+Quibi is a subscription service that will cost five bucks a month with ads, and eight bucks a month without them.
+Got that?
+Splendid.

 Where did Quibi come from?